Mastagoon/minecraft-on-demand-server/README.md

 A simple discord bot that creates and deletes a minecraft server using digital ocean's API.

+# Motivation
+While hosting a private minecraft server, I realized that me and my friends play on it for - at most - 5 hours per day.
+And sometimes we would spend several days without logging in.
+This projects spins up and tears down the server on a digital ocean droplet using a discord bot command.

+Server costs without this bot: ```24$ per month (fixed)```<br>
+Server costs with the bot: ```(0.0004$/hr for snapshot storage) + (~0.036$/hr server cost) = 0.288$(fixed) + 5.4$(avg 5hrs everyday) = 5.688$/month```<br>

+Note: This calculation is based on Digital Ocean's s-2vcpu-4gb droplet, and doesn't factor in the cost of spinning up a new droplet or creating a new snapshot (which typically costs 0.01$)

 # How it works
 This project uses the [Digital Ocean API](https://docs.digitalocean.com/reference/api/api-reference/) to create and delete droplets.
 You can also use it to backup and restore the server state.
 In this project, we use Discord.js to create a discord bot with commands to start, backup and then delete a droplet.